Candidates Tournament 2016: Rounds 1–3

 The first round saw Anand beat Topalov after mutual blunders around move 20, then again around move 40, to get an early lead as all other games were drawn, two of them right at the (minimal) 30-move mark.

-Similarly went Round 2, with two of the 3 draws occurring in 30 moves, while Nakamura missed a tactic against Karjakin and played a large unforced blunder on move 29 resulting in loss.
+Round 2 went similarly, with two of the 3 draws occurring in 30 moves, while Nakamura missed a tactic against Karjakin and played a large unforced blunder on move 29, costing him the game.

 Round 3 saw both leaders draw, as Giri made two knight sacrifices before forcing an early draw by repetition against Karjakin, while Anand had a nagging edge against Caruana that eventually evaporated.
-Meanwhile, Aronian joined the leaders by beating a very off-form Topalov with Black, while Svidler as Black out-prepared Nakamura in a complicated Semi-Slav line to move 25, but failed to convert a pawn-up endgame in which Mark Dvoretsky questioned his lack of killer instinct.
+Meanwhile, Aronian joined the leaders by beating a very off-form Topalov as Black, while Svidler as Black out-prepared Nakamura in a complicated Semi-Slav line to move 25, but failed to convert a pawn-up endgame in which Mark Dvoretsky questioned his lack of killer instinct.

 Rounds 4–6

 After a rest day, two of the leaders faced each other in Round 4, with Karjakin as White choosing a passive opening and coming up with an early novelty against Anand, and then saddling him with hanging pawns (see diagram).
 He then switched to a pressing endgame against Black's pawn weaknesses, and soon after the time control an Anand miscue led to his immediate resignation.
-This was Karjakin's first career victory over Anand at classical time controls.
+This was Karjakin's first career victory over Anand in classical time controls.

 Nakamura and Giri drew in just over an hour in 30 moves in a game that might have been completely pre-analyzed, while Svidler and Aronian drew a rook ending at the time control.
 The game between Caruana and Topalov saw a Giuoco Pianissimo opening, before Topalov opened up the position and later blundered in time pressure, but Caruana spoiled a large advantage right after the time control by miscounting the pieces, and in the end a double rook endgame was drawn.

 In Round 5, all the games were drawn, three of them at move 30 and the other at move 40.
-Unlike the previous round, here when Karjakin himself had hanging pawns it did not matter (see diagram) and he drew comfortably.
+Unlike the previous round, when Karjakin himself had hanging pawns, it did not matter (see diagram) and he drew comfortably.

-Round 6 had Svidler losing out of opening against Anand, while Karjakin held a materially imbalanced position to a draw against Caruana.
+Round 6 saw Svidler losing out of the opening against Anand, while Karjakin held a materially imbalanced position to a draw against Caruana.
 The Topalov-Giri game saw a practical novelty already at move 3, with a resulting drawn knight endgame after the 60-move mark.
 In the game Aronian-Nakamura, Aronian nurtured an advantage for some time, but the endgame appeared to be drawn.
 But on move 74, Nakamura made a fingerfehler and touched his king, forcing him to make a losing move (see diagram).
 The incident was controversial as Nakamura initially tried to claim j'adoube, the international term to convey that one intends to adjust the piece, not move it.
 This win brought Aronian into the lead with Karjakin, with Anand just behind, going into the second rest day.